Hereloss/Contact_Tech_Test/README.md

 ### Commands
-To find a set of people with a given location: find_people(location) To amend the path of the data you'd like to look in: amend_source_location(path)
+To find a set of people with a given location: find_people(location)

+To amend the path of the data you'd like to look in: amend_source_location(path)
+The path should be relative to the source folder of location_filter.rb
+E.g to change to the file 'example_data_2.json' in this folder use "location.amend_source_location('./example_data_2.json')"

 ### Feature Test
 Set up the application as stated above, and input the following into your terminal: